himanshumehta1123i-ops/attendance-tracker/README.md

 Firebase Cloud Functions
 Firebase Hosting

-Update your Firebase configuration in:
+Then update the Firebase configuration in:

 attendance-frontend/src/config/firebase.js

-Add your Firebase project credentials according to your application's configuration requirements.
+Security Note: Do not commit private credentials, service-account keys, or other sensitive Firebase configuration files to the repository.

 5. Start the Development Server